 Quick facts about the FLEX program

-- Participants in the FLEX program come from: Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, and Ukraine.
+Participants in the FLEX program come from: Armenia, Azerbaijan, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Mongolia, Montenegro, Poland, Romania, Serbia, Tajikistan, Turkmenistan, and Ukraine

 Learn more about FLEX and its impact:

 Read about the experiences of FLEX students and their hosts